 Mobile-Cuisine.com has researched this question and in the most basic terms, food truck owners can stop worrying about using cheap gas.
 You’re unlikely to hurt the engine of your truck by using it.

 Because of the advances in engine technology, a truck’s on-board computer is able to adjust for the inevitable variations in fuel, so most vendors won’t notice a drop off in performance between different brands of fuel, from the most additive-rich gas sold by the major brands to the bare-bones stuff at your corner convenience store.

 Still, spending a few extra pennies per gallon might provide peace of mind to someone who just purchased a $40,000 truck and wants to keep it on the street as often and as long as possible.
 Food truck owners with older trucks might be more concerned about their engine’s longevity, they too can buy the less expensive gas and still be OK.

 While this doesn’t mean that all gas is the same, even though it starts out that way.
 The fuel from different filling stations comes from a common source: the “base gas” from a refinery.
 Workers there mix additives mandated by the Environmental Protection Agency into the base gas in order to clean a car or truck’s engine and reduce emissions.
 Then, the different gas companies — both off-brand and major brands — put their own additive packages in the gas to further boost both cleaning and performance.

 A key difference is that the major brands put more additives in their gas and claim to have some secret ingredients.
 This extra shot of additives provides an additional level of cleaning and protection for your engine.

 Food truck owners should look in their truck’s owner’s manual to see what the vehicle maker recommends and, when possible, follow that guideline.
-Vendors who are still concerned about gasoline quality can ask a specific oil company if it has performed independent testing to substantiate its claims.
+Vendors who are still concerned about cheap gas and gasoline quality can ask a specific oil company if it has performed independent testing to substantiate its claims.